-As far as camping recliners go, this is a rather minimalist chair.
+As far as folding camping chairs go, this is one of the rather minimalist camping chairs.
 It’s designed for portability, rather than comfort or durability.
-However, it weighs half of what some of the burlier camp chairs do, making it a whole lot easier to tote around.
+However, it weighs half of what some of the burlier chairs do, making it a whole lot easier to tote around.

 5. OUTDOOR LIVING SUNTIME Folding Camping Chair with Footrest